 If you're having an issue you can't solve with these docs, get support here.

 The Pipedream team has observed intermittent delays between the time an event occurs in Strava and the time it's received by Pipedream.
 This delay can last 15 minutes or more.
 If you trigger a new event in Strava and are not seeing the event emitted by your Pipedream source, wait for at least 30 minutes.

 # Removing Pipedream's access to your Strava account

 You can revoke Pipedream's access to your Strava account by visiting your Strava Settings.

 As soon as you do, any Pipedream workflows that connect to Strava will immediately fail to work.

-Once you've revoked Pipedream's access to your account from Stravfa, you can delete any Strava connected accounts in your list of Pipedream Apps, as well.
+Once you've revoked Pipedream's access to your account from Strava, you can delete any Strava connected accounts in your list of Pipedream Accounts, as well.